lamadome/wsl2-microk8s-lab/README.md

 ### LoadBalancer needs:
 - MetalLB: A network LB implementation that tries to “just work” on bare metal clusters.
 See [Enable MetalLB Addon](https://microk8s.io/docs/addon-metallb)

+*NOTE: While enabling the addon make sure to provide the subnet/range of IP that falls within your local network*

 ### LAB STACK:
 - Declartive Delivery tool: We will use ArgoCD to deploy applications on our Microk8s Cluster see [Delivery Tool](https://github.com/iamgauravpande/wsl2-microk8s-lab/tree/main/delivery-tool#readme) for details.